Fostering Well-being, Safety, and Inclusion for Collective Success

 Indicator 2 :20/20

-• Achieve a pay gap rating of 35/40, by introducing a pay scale by profession on recruitment and conducting a systematic annual analysis of m/f salaries and positions to detect anomalies and make any necessary corrections.
+• Achieve a score of 35/40 by implementing a salary scale for each job category during recruitment and conducting a systematic annual analysis of salaries and positions for men and women in order to detect any anomalies and make the necessary corrections.

 Indicator 3 :15/15